ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

 * uses the length based rule

-Scrapy uses this parser by default.
+Frapy uses this parser by default.

 .. _python-robotfileparser: